openalea-incubator/adel/doc/user/manual.rst

 tilleringT
 ------------

+:ref:`tilleringT` is constructed for debugging purpose.

 :ref:`tilleringT` describes the dynamic of tillering.
-It stores the number of axes at important dates: the start of growth, the bolting date, and the flowering date.
+It stores the number of axes at important dates: the start of growth, the thermal time of the bolting, and the thermal time of the flowering.

 .. list-table::
     :widths: 10 50